How to Create a Purchase Order in QuickBooks 2014

-A purchase order serves a simple purpose: It tells some vendor that you want to purchase some item.
+A purchase order serves a simple purpose: It tells a vendor that you want to purchase some item.
 In fact, a purchase order is a contract to purchase.
-To use QuickBooks 2013 to create purchase orders, follow these steps:
+To use QuickBooks to create purchase orders, follow these steps:

 Tell QuickBooks that you want to create a purchase order by choosing Vendors→Create Purchase Orders.